dhti-cli

 ARGUMENTS

-OP Operation to perform (install, uninstall or dev)
+[OP] Operation to perform (init, install, or start)

 FLAGS